so0k/katacoda-scenarios/concourse/02-tasks/02-configuring-tasks.md

 <pre class="file" data-filename="task_ubuntu_ls.yml" data-target="append">
 image_resource:
   type: docker-image
-  source:
-</pre>
+  source:</pre>

-The `docker-image` resource type only the `repository` is required, the `tag` is optional and is `latest` by default.
+The `docker-image` resource type only requires the `repository` to be specified, the `tag` is optional and is `latest` by default.
 A future scenario will look into building and using your own Docker images.
 For this exercise we will use the `ubuntu` docker image readily available from the [Docker Hub](https://hub.docker.com/_/ubuntu):

-<pre class="file" data-filename="task_ubuntu_ls.yml" data-target="append">    repository: ubuntu</pre>
+<pre class="file" data-filename="task_ubuntu_ls.yml" data-target="append">    repository: ubuntu
+</pre>

 Finally we define the command to execute in the container using the `run` configuration.
 Only `path` is required (commonly a script or command) a string array of arguments is optionally provided through `args`.